zeek/zeek-docs/scripts/policy/frameworks/netcontrol/catch-and-release.zeek.rst

    the block is removed.

-   :a: The address to be unblocked.
+   :param a: The address to be unblocked.

-   :reason: A reason for the unblock.
+   :param reason: A reason for the unblock.

    :returns: True if the address was unblocked.